aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-grouping/_index.md

 ## Introduction

 In this step‑by‑step tutorial you’ll learn **how to convert GeoJSON** files into TopoJSON while grouping features based on a chosen attribute.
 Using the Aspose.GIS .NET API makes the conversion fast, reliable, and fully controllable from your C# code.
-Whether you’re building an ASP.NET GeoJSON conversion service or a desktop GIS tool, this guide shows you exactly what you need to do.
+Whether you’re building an ASP.NET GeoJSON conversion service or a desktop GIS tool, this guide shows you exactly what you need to do to **convert geojson to topojson** efficiently.

 ## Quick Answers
 - **What library handles the conversion?** Aspose.GIS for .NET